u1v3r/cwac-richedit/README.markdown

 and so you know what to do when the user taps on one of those toolbar buttons again.

+Alternatively, if you are on API Level 11 or higher, you can call `enableActionModes()` on the `RichEditText`.
+This will add a "FORMAT" entry on the action mode that comes up when the user highlights some prose in the editor.
+Tapping that will allow the user to toggle various effects.
+This is significantly simpler than rolling your own toolbar.

 ### Supported Effects

 At the time of this writing, here are the `RichEditText`